sobek1886/Fork_SignCLIP/examples/MMPT/README.md

 ## Installation

-The codebase is an adaption of [VideoCLIP](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT), where general videos (e.g., [HowTo100M](https://www.di.ens.fr/willow/research/howto100m/)) are replaced by specific sign language videos (e.g., [How2Sign](https://how2sign.github.io/)) to bring together text and sign language under a same latent space.
+The codebase is an adaptation of [VideoCLIP](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT), where general videos (e.g., [HowTo100M](https://www.di.ens.fr/willow/research/howto100m/)) are replaced by specific sign language videos (e.g., [How2Sign](https://how2sign.github.io/)) to bring together text and sign language under the same latent space.

+### Inference

+We provide a minimal conda environment config for running SignCLIP inference (that embeds signing and text) with Python 3.12:

+`conda env create -f environment_inference.yml`

+Jump to the [demo-and-model-weights](#demo-and-model-weights) section for a quick demo.

+### Development

+The development environment requires more complex and legacy dependencies, including `fairseq`.
+Our future goal is to migrate to the Hugging Face ecosystem, possibly via [multimodalhugs](https://github.com/GerrySant/multimodalhugs).
+Please contact me if you want to contribute.

 See VideoCLIP's original [README](https://github.com/facebookresearch/fairseq/tree/main/examples/MMPT#installation) for an overall introduction to multimodal video understanding and instructions on installing and using the packages:

-(we also provide an `environment.yml` but it might be a bit redundant)

 ```
 cd fairseq